Skip to main content

 Adopting secure coding is not a documentation exercise.
 It requires tooling that integrates into your existing workflow and catches violations before they reach integration testing, or worse, the field.

 Klocwork performs deep static analysis and detects vulnerabilities mapped to CWE identifiers and CERT C rules.
 It analyses entire codebases interprocedurally, tracing data flows across function boundaries to find the kinds of defects that unit tests and code reviews routinely miss.
-Klocwork’s differential analysis mode can scan only changed code in seconds, making it practical to run on every commit in a CI pipeline.
-Helix QAC is the reference implementation for MISRA C enforcement, certified by TUV SUD.
-It provides 100% coverage of MISRA C:2023 guidelines and generates the compliance evidence that auditors and OEM customers require.
+Klocwork’s differential analysis mode scans only the changed code while still reporting results as if the entire system had been analyzed; Perforce describes this as delivering “the shortest possible analysis times”, and the Klocwork SAST datasheet calls the Differential Analysis engine’s output “instant analysis results”, making it practical to run on every commit in a CI pipeline.
+Helix QAC is positioned by Perforce as the gold standard for MISRA C enforcement, certified by TUV SUD.
+It provides full coverage of the MISRA C guidelines, including the current C:2025 edition and generates the compliance evidence that auditors and OEM customers require.

 At GSAS, we have seen Indian embedded teams achieve measurable improvements in defect density within the first quarter of adopting these tools.
 The key is not just purchasing a licence but establishing the coding standard baseline, configuring the tooling to match, and training engineers to interpret and resolve findings effectively.